mikiyas-girma/alx-low_level_programming/0x1E-search_algorithms/README.md

 - **For dynamic datasets:** If the dataset frequently changes, maintaining the sorted order required for binary search might be impractical, making linear search a better choice.
 - **For data structures:** Different search algorithms might be more suitable for specific data structures.
 For example, binary search trees utilize binary search for efficient searching.

-In summary, the best search algorithm depends on the specific requirements and characteristics of the dataset and the application context.